rhatdan/docker-rbac/README.md

-# Definining Privilege operation on Docker
+# Defining Privilege operation on Docker

 We have begun an effort to describe Role Based Access Control in Docker.
 The goal is to build an authorization/authentication database into docker for people who can communicate with the docker daemon.
 Currently if you can communicate with the docker daemon you can gain full control over docker and the server machine that is running docker.